LOC/Precision V2 (5.38")

 Manufacturer: LOC/Precision

 Pic Show anyone t' shape o' a V-2 and they will immediately recognize a real rocket!
 That classic outline has been t' love o' some people t' t' extent that they establish websites dedicated totally t' t' V-2.
-Begad!
-Arrr!
 These sites cover every possible topic related t' t' "vengeance" weapon.
+Ya scallywag!
+Avast!
+Its popularity continues in sport rocketry today with a number o' companies producin' V-2 kits.
 Aye aye!
-Its popularity continues in sport rocketry today with a number o' companies producin' V-2 kits.
-Begad!
-Public Enemy, me hearties, Maximum Thrust and LOC/Precision are several that come t' mind.
-Well, blow me down!
+Avast!
+Public Enemy, Maximum Thrust and LOC/Precision are several that come t' mind.
 Two o' t' more popular kits come from LOC/Precision in 5.38" and 7.67" versions.

-Bein' a fan o' sport-scale rockets, I chose t' build t' 5.38" version with a 38mm motor mount.
-Begad!
+Bein' a fan o' sport-scale rockets, me hearties, I chose t' build t' 5.38" version with a 38mm motor mount.
 I be originally lookin' for a neat-lookin' rocket that I could launch with relatively little prep work.
-Well, blow me down!
-You know, insert t' motor and fly.
+You know, ya bilge rat, insert t' motor and fly.
 I didn' t want t' spend an hour just gettin' it ready t' fly on electronics with multiple black powder charges.
 But more on that later.

 Make it durable.
-With a big 5.38" body tube and big plywood fins, I was concerned about durability o' t' rocket over time.
-Well, blow me down!
+With a big 5.38" body tube and big plywood fins, I be concerned about durability o' t' rocket over time.
+Ya scallywag!
 Blimey!
-So, ya bilge rat, arrr, t' first step was t' apply a layer o' 1.7oz Keelhaul®©™ and 6 oz fiberglass t' t' body tube.
-Avast, me proud beauty!
+Begad!
 Blimey!
+So, matey, t' first step was t' apply a layer o' 1.7oz Keelhaul®©™ and 6 oz fiberglass t' t' body tube.
+Avast!
+Blimey!
 T' LOC BT is non-phenolic cardboard so it really soaked up t' epoxy.
-Ya scallywag!
+Avast!
 Blimey!
-Ya scallywag!
-Blimey!
 I also coated t' top 4 inches o' t' inside o' t' BT with West Systems.
 Begad!
 Blimey!
-I did that for two reasons: one, t' NC fit be a bit sloppy and I wanted t' take up some o' t' slack, and, arrr, two, matey, I wanted t' limit t' deterioration o' t' cardboard near t' NC when t' wet conditions o' Monroe caused t' layers o' t' cardboard tube t' unravel.
+I did that for two reasons: one, t' NC fit be a bit sloppy and I wanted t' take up some o' t' slack, and, shiver me timbers, two, me hearties, me hearties, shiver me timbers, I wanted t' limit t' deterioration o' t' cardboard near t' NC when t' wet conditions o' Monroe caused t' layers o' t' cardboard tube t' unravel.

 I sanded t' fins usin' 100 and 150 grit t' smooth t' flat surfaces and t' round t' leadin' and parallel edges.
-Ahoy!
+Avast, me proud beauty!
 I vacuum bagged t' fins with 1.7oz Keelhaul®©™ wrapped over t' leadin' edge and then applied two layers o' six oz 'glass sandwichin' each fin.
-Ya scallywag!
-Ahoy!
-Although I used a vacuum, me bucko, a hand layup would be fine for this rocket.
-Ahoy!
-Avast!
-I just like t' keep me hand in, me hearties, I suppose.
+Begad!
+Avast, me bucko, me proud beauty!
+Although I used a vacuum, me hearties, ya bilge rat, a hand layup would be fine for this rocket.
+Begad!
+Begad!
+I just like t' keep me hand in, matey, me bucko, I suppose.

 LOC' s directions are very good for assemblin' t' rocket.
 I assembled t' fincan per t' instructions with t' exception o' addin' an AeroPack 38mm motor retainer t' t' MMT.
-Although t' retainer is pricey, it is perfect for this application where t' motor mount extends beyond t' bottom centerin' ring.
+Arrr!
+Although t' retainer is pricey, matey, it is perfect for this application where t' motor mount extends beyond t' bottom centerin' ring.
+Begad!
 And t' retainers are really, really cool!

-From here, matey, I made a few changes.
+From here, I made a few changes.

 Those stubborn plastic nosecones.
 T' first change concerns t' tenaciousness o' molded nosecones in wantin' t' shed paint.
+Well, blow me down!
 It seems no matter what one does, it' s difficult t' get paint t' stick t' t' slick plastic.
-Begad!
-Well, me bucko, boys and girls, try what I do.
-Avast, me proud beauty!
+Well, boys and girls, arrr, try what I do.
+Blimey!
 I use 100 grit sandpaper t' rough up t' whole NC.
-Blimey!
-Yes, that' s right.
-Begad!
+Yes, arrr, that' s right.
+Avast!
 Rough it up.
-Arrr!
 Scrub it with soap and water and let it dry.
-Aye aye!
+Blimey!
 There will be a lot o' fuzzies but paint will stick when t' preparation is finished.
-After t' first sanding, go back and fill t' mold seams and whatever other imperfections that might exist.
+After t' first sanding, matey, arrr, go back and fill t' mold seams and whatever other imperfections that might exist.
 Let t' filler dry and sand lightly with 100 grit.
-Ahoy!
-Well, blow me down!
+Blimey!
 Use gray Plasti-Kote Spot Filler & Primer for a first coat t' identify t' big imperfections (gray primer makes imperfections easier t' see than white primer).
-Well, shiver me timbers, blow me down!
+Arrr!
+Begad!
 Wet sand with 320 grit.
+Fill again as necessary.
 Arrr!
-Fill again as necessary.
 Prime again with Kilz white primer (white is good t' use now as a base for t' paint).
-Well, blow me down!
-Aye aye!
+Ya scallywag!
+Avast!
 Use a couple or three light coats o' this stuff; it comes out very heavy.
+Ya scallywag!
+Avast!
 Let dry and wet sand again with 320 grit.
-Arrr!
+Ya scallywag!
 I' d be surprised if you see any fuzzies now.
-Avast, me proud beauty!
+Blimey!
 Prime again if needed and/or wet sand with 400 and you' re ready t' paint.
 Avast, me proud beauty!
-Blimey!
 Try it.

 NC Shock Cord Attachment.
 T' NC has a big extrusion on it t' be used for securin' an eyebolt.
-Aye aye!
-Blimey!
+Arrr!
 It certainly would work but there' s an alternative.
+Begad!
 T' V-2 requires nose weight due t' t' center o' pressure those fins create on a short rocket body.
-Blimey!
-Blimey!
 T' instructions suggest drillin' a 5/8" hole in t' side o' t' base o' t' nosecone t' be used t' pour an epoxy/steel shot mixture into t' nosecone.
 Arrr!
-Blimey!
+Well, blow me down!
 I decided nay t' do that.
+Begad!
 I drilled out t' plastic extrusion with a 3/4" wood spade bit.
-Avast, me proud beauty!
-Blimey!
+Aye aye!
+Avast!
 I like t' use a toggle bolt t' hold onto a 1/4" eyebolt for fastenin' t' shockcord t' t' NC.
-Ya scallywag!
-Blimey!
 Plus it adds weight t' t' nose in a rocket where nose weight is critical.

 Addin' Noseweight.
 T' kit comes with 8 ounces o' steel shot t' be inserted with epoxy into t' nosecone.
-Arrr!
+Ya scallywag!
 A finishin' nail is t' be used as a retention device for t' steel shot/epoxy mixture by drillin' a hole crosswise through t' tip o' t' NC and inserting.
-Ahoy!
 T' steel shot/epoxy is then poured over this nail and holds everythin' in place.
+Aye aye!
+T' ends o' t' nail are then filed or ground down t' fit t' contour o' t' nosecone.
 Begad!
-T' ends o' t' nail are then filed or ground down t' fit t' contour o' t' nosecone.
 LOC recommends flyin' t' V-2 on nothin' larger than an I-284 and t' weight is calculated accordingly.
-Arrr!
+Aye aye!
+Blimey!
+But me construction isn't stock.
 Begad!
-But me construction isn't stock.
+Ya scallywag!
 I' e added epoxy and fiberglass weight.
 Nay a lot o' weight but it should be considered.
-Aye aye!
+Ahoy!
 I've also added a motor retainer.
 Blimey!
-Ya scallywag!
-Light, arrr, ya bilge rat, matey, t' be sure, but still t' be considered.
-Avast!
-With t' rocket built and primed, I used Rocksim t' determine t' Barrowman and Rocksim centers o' pressure.
-Avast!
-There was a big difference in these calculations but I knew t' real Cp was somewhere about 2" ahead o' t' fins.
-Avast, me proud beauty!
+Aye aye!
+Light, t' be sure, but still t' be considered.
+Ahoy!
+With t' rocket built and primed, me bucko, I used Rocksim t' determine t' Barrowman and Rocksim centers o' pressure.
+There be a big difference in these calculations but I knew t' real Cp be somewhere about 2" ahead o' t' fins.
+Aye aye!
 Begad!
 I then took t' biggest motor (J350) that I thought that I would fly and taped it t' t' aft o' t' rocket.
-Avast!
 I put t' casin' into t' motor tube and fastened t' retainer.
+I installed t' parachute I'm goin' t' use (60" Top flight after weighin' t' V-2 ), ya bilge rat, 20' o' 9/16" military spec nylon tubing, me hearties, Nomex® shields and quicklinks.
 Begad!
-I installed t' parachute I'm goin' t' use (60" Top flight after weighin' t' V-2 ), me bucko, 20' o' 9/16" military spec nylon tubing, ya bilge rat, Nomex® shields and quicklinks.
-Aye aye!
-Begad!
 I then taped t' 8 ounces o' steel shot t' t' tip o' t' nosecone.
-Avast!
-Blimey!
-Findin' t' center o' gravity, matey, I added another 6 ounces (overkill) o' steel shot after repeated measurements designed t' move t' Cg farther away from t' Cp.
+Findin' t' center o' gravity, ya bilge rat, I added another 6 ounces (overkill) o' steel shot after repeated measurements designed t' move t' Cg farther away from t' Cp.
 Begad!
-Ahoy!
 I wanted 1.0+ calibers for safety and feel I'm pretty close t' that.

-Once I felt comfortable with t' weight, I mixed t' epoxy/steel shot and poured it into t' nosecone and let it cure.
+Once I felt comfortable with t' weight, matey, I mixed t' epoxy/steel shot and poured it into t' nosecone and let it cure.

 Painting.
 V-2 paint schemes are widely varied.
-There is a paint scheme for everyone, ya bilge rat, t' be sure.
-One o' me favorites be t' dark yellow and black o' V-2 No. Ahoy!
-2 flown at White Sands, ya bilge rat, New Mexico in 1946.
-Avast, me proud beauty!
-Well, blow me down!
-I got t' paintin' detail from Peter Always's Rockets o' t' World, 3rd Edition.
-Arrr!
-If you don't have this book, put it on t' 'ol birthday or Christmas wish list.
-Begad!
+Avast, me hearties, me proud beauty!
+There is a paint scheme for everyone, shiver me timbers, t' be sure.
+Avast!
+One o' me favorites be t' dark yellow and black o' V-2 No. 2 flown at White Sands, shiver me timbers, New Mexico in 1946.
+I got t' paintin' detail from Peter Always's Rockets o' t' World, me hearties, 3rd Edition.
+Ya scallywag!
+Aye aye!
+If you don't have this book, me hearties, me hearties, put it on t' 'ol birthday or Christmas wish list.
 It's a necessity.

-After preppin' t' rocket for paintin' as described with t' nosecone, I found Plasti-Kote "School Bus Yellow", "Gloss Black" and "Silver" for paintin' t' rocket.
-Begad!
+After preppin' t' rocket for paintin' as described with t' nosecone, I found Plasti-Kote "School Bus Yellow", me bucko, "Gloss Black" and "Silver" for paintin' t' rocket.
+Arrr!
+Blimey!
 Strictly on an opinion basis, I think P-K paints are a bit more durable than Krylon.
-Well, blow me down!
+Blimey!
+Ya scallywag!
+Blimey!
 Can't substantiate it, but I think so.
 Begad!
-Avast!
-Use whatever you' re comfortable with, matey, me bucko, however, me hearties, but you may want t' try P-K paints.
+Begad!
+Blimey!
+Use whatever you' re comfortable with, however, me bucko, but you may want t' try P-K paints.

-Other than spendin' an enormous amount o' time (and blue detail tape) tapin' t' rocket for t' paint scheme, shiver me timbers, t' paintin' wasn't bad at all.
+Other than spendin' an enormous amount o' time (and blue detail tape) tapin' t' rocket for t' paint scheme, t' paintin' wasn't bad at all.
+Avast, me proud beauty!
 AND!
 I did nay pull any paint away from t' nosecone when I pulled t' maskin' off.
 Begad!
 What could be better than that?

 And One Final Thing.
-Remember I was talkin' about buildin' a rocket that would be easy t' prep and launch?
-Well, shiver me timbers, matey, I've back-tracked a bit.
+Remember I be talkin' about buildin' a rocket that would be easy t' prep and launch?
+Well, me bucko, me bucko, I've back-tracked a bit.
+Arrr!
 I made provision t' put in a 38mm tube that will accommodate a BlackSky AltAcc accelerometer.
-Arrr!
+Begad!
 This piece o' electronics screw mounts t' t' side o' t' airframe and is armed by turnin' an armin' screw.
-Ahoy!
+Blimey!
 It won't be used for dual deployment; it will just fire t' main at apogee.
-I don't know if I'll use it, me hearties, me hearties, but just in case....
-Avast, me proud beauty!
+I don't know if I'll use it, me bucko, but just in case....
+Avast!
 Creature o' habit, I guess.

 All in all, matey, a great rocket kit and somethin' different for me.
-Avast!
-Ahoy!
+Begad!
 Don't expect a lot o' altitude on this model, ya bilge rat, though.
+Well, blow me down!
+Ya scallywag!
 1250' on an I357; 1500' on an I211; 1900' on an I300; 2700' on an I435 (if I dare).
 Ya scallywag!
 But those altitudes are plenty for a short wide-bodied rocket with a parachute at apogee.
-Arrr!
 Lift-offs should be great.

-T' reality o' t' V-2 was as t' progenitor o' t' space race betwixt t' U.S. Begad! and t' U.S.S.R.
+T' reality o' t' V-2 be as t' progenitor o' t' space race betwixt t' U.S. Blimey! and t' U.S.S.R.
 T' United States managed t' ship parts for 100 V-2s and most o' t' Peenemunde scientists out o' post-WWII Germany while t' U.S.S.R.
-Arrr! captured t' production facilities and most o' t' missle technicians.
-Avast!
-Arrr!
+Begad! captured t' production facilities and most o' t' missle technicians.
 What each country acquired was a rocket test bed capable o' reachin' an altitude o' 52 miles with a range o' 225 miles.
-Well, blow me down!
+Ya scallywag!
 Begad!
 T' V-2 had a throw weight o' about 2,000 lbs which amounted t' a lot o' scientific instruments.
-Aye aye!
+Well, blow me down!
 T' United States fired some 70 V-2s betwixt 1946 and 1955.
-Arrr!
-Avast, me proud beauty!
 From Rockets o' t' World by Peter Alway.

 Other Reviews